A 6-month Efficacy, Safety and Tolerability Study of Rifaximin In Preventing Hepatic Encephalopathy

 - Must sign an Informed Consent Form

-- In remission from past hepatic encephalopathy (HE).
+- In remission from past HE

-- Appropriate birth control measures
+- Uses appropriate birth control measures

-- More than or equal to 18 years of age.
+- More than or equal to 18 years of age

 - Recent prior HE episodes

-- Capable and willing to comply with all study procedures.
+- Capable and willing to comply with all study procedures

-- Subject has personal support available
+- Participant has personal support available

 - Has a certain Model End Stage Liver Disease (MELD) score

-- Recent TIPS placement or revision
+- Recent transjugular intrahepatic portosystemic shunt (TIPS) placement or revision

 Exclusion Criteria:

-- Significant medical conditions, medical conditions that may impact study participation, or Investigator decision not to include.
+- Significant medical conditions, medical conditions that may impact study participation, or Investigator decision not to include

-- Allergies to the study drug or similar drugs.
+- Allergies to the study drug or similar drugs

-- Laboratory abnormalities.
+- Laboratory abnormalities

 - Recent participation in another clinical trial